General Categorial Geometry and Algebraic Topology: Category Theory and Clifford 3D Algebra

-Because of that, for the category theory, we have no any kind of rotation of the arrows or multiplication of the arrows by scalars, and from the fact that the vectors in Cat-vector space are the arrows (different from the identity), the same concept of the angle between these vectors or multiplication of the vectors by the scalars is not supported in the Cat-vector space: the abstract orthogonality or the parallelism of its vectors express only the possibility of categorial composition of the arrows in a given category (in order to generate the paths between the objects of the category, that is, the fundamental topological properties of a graph theory).
-This is the fundamental difference from the linear vector spaces used in, for example, Clifford algebras. \\ Heaving in mind this fundamental difference between the geometry of the Cat-algebra and the Clifford algebra, we have the following common consequences in these two geometric algebras: \begin{coro} The Cat-algebra over the Cat-vector space $V$ with the base $B\subset V$ and geometric vector product over the semiring of natural numbers $(\mathbb{N},0,+,1,\times)$, satisfies the Clifford algebra conditions: \begin{enumerate} \item For each base vector $e_i \in B$, $e_i^2 = 1$, \item For any two mutually orthogonal vectors $f$ and $g$ in $V$, we obtain $fg = -gf$. \end{enumerate} \end{coro} \textbf{Proof}: In fact, for any (unitary) base vector $e_i \in B$, from Corollary \ref{Coro:V-base} and equation (\ref{autoproduct}), $e_i^2 = \|e_i\|^2 = 1$.\\ We have explained that the forth row in equation (\ref{geomProduct}) corresponds to mutually orthogonal arrows $f$ and $g$ in $V$ and we obtained that $fg+gf$ in this row is equal to zero, that is, $fg = -gf$. \\$\square$
+So, from (\ref{eq:V-baseZ}), the only vector orthogonal to all other vectors is zero vector, and hence the inner product is nondegenerate.\\ Heaving in mind this fundamental difference between the geometry of the Cat-algebra and the Clifford algebra, we have the following common consequences in these two geometric algebras: \begin{coro} The Cat-algebra over the 3D Cat-arrows space $V$ with geometric vector product over the semiring of real numbers $(\mathbb{R},0,+,1,\times)$, satisfies the Clifford algebra conditions: \begin{enumerate} \item For each base vector $\textbf{e}_i \in V$ for $1\leq i\leq 3$, $\textbf{e}_i^2 = 1$, and $~\textbf{e}_i\textbf{e}_j = -\textbf{e}_j\textbf{e}_i$ if $~ i \neq j$. \item For any two mutually orthogonal vectors $f$ and $g$ in $V$, we obtain $fg = -gf$. \end{enumerate} \end{coro} \textbf{Proof}: In fact, the first point is the consequence of (\ref{extAlg2}).\\ For the second point, if $f$ and $g$ are orthodonal then $f\cdot g = g\cdot f = 0$, so that